jhudsl/tidyversecourse/manuscript/prediction.md

 11) `modeldb` is also for working within SQL databases and it allows for `dplyr` and `tidyeval` use within a database
 12) `tidyposterior` compares models using resampling statistics

-Most of these packages offer advanced modeling options.
+Most of these packages offer advanced modeling options and we will not be covering how to use them.

 ### Example of Continuous Variable Prediction